-document hard copy electronic 1 Electronic application with any revisions (update column "G" in the Development Budget worksheet to reflect the Carryover budget numbers and update column "D" with the current "Final" budget numbers).
-Provide an explanation of changes to the budget.
-Excel 2 Application fee, if not paid with the carryover application Х Or wired 3 Executed project budget worksheet PDF 4 Executed project financing worksheet; updated documentation for all funding sources if any changes occurred since carryover.
+document hard copy electronic 1 Current electronic application, with all worksheet tabs highlighted in "green" completed, including the Cost Summary Worksheet and scoring criteria.
+The Development Budget Worksheet column E must reflect the costs from the Carryover Application.
+Excel 2 Application fee, if not paid with the Carryover Application Х Or wired 3 Executed Applicant, Development Financing, and Development Budget certifications; these certifications are located on CHFA's website under LIHTC Application Documents PDF 4 Development Financing Worksheet; updated documentation for all funding sources if any changes occurred since carryover.
 Updates to any changes to the partnership agreement since carryover.
 If claiming energy tax credits, provide breakout of how the investor calculated the proceeds and credit.
-PDF

-5 Green Communities Self-Certification Form (signed) PDF 6 Green Communities Self Certification Workbook with "Final" column completed.
-Excel 7 Partial Subordination Agreement(s) from all lien holders unless received with the Placed-In-Service application PDF 8 Utility allowance, updated with amounts circled (unless using an alternative method to determine utility allowances per 1.42-10.
-Any alternative methods must be approved by CHFA prior to the application deadline.
-For more information go to: http://chfainfo.com/documents/utility_allowance.pdf PDF 9 Agreement with local public housing authority that the project is accepting tenants from their wait list PDF 10 CPA Opinion by an independent tax accountant, including the correct tax identification number and legal ownership name (use CHFA's Opinion Template) Tax ID number and Entity Name must match the "Applicant Information - Development Team" worksheet in the Excel application PDF 11 Attorney Opinion by independent tax attorney, including the correct tax identification number and legal ownership name (use CHFA's Opinion Template) Tax ID number and Entity Name must match the "Applicant Information - Development Team" worksheet in the Excel application PDF 12 Form C-1, total square footage must match the unit mix and rents and final building profile in the Excel application Excel 13 Certificate of Occupancy and/or Temporary Certificate of Occupancy for every building.
-Certificate of Substantial Completion for rehabilitation projects for acquisition credits, proof of the date the project was placed in service for acquisition purposes (unless previously submitted with the Placed-In-Service application) PDF 14 Building photos identified by address and BIN (unless previously submitted with the Placed-In-Service application) PDF
+PDF 5 Green Communities Self-certification Form (signed) PDF 6 Enterprise Green Communities Certification Workbook with "Final" column completed.
+Excel 7 Green standard; provide final proof of LEED or NGBS Certification or proof of filing for Final Certification upon project completion.
+PDF 8 Partial Subordination Agreement(s) from all lien holders unless received with the Placed-Inservice Application PDF 9 Utility allowance, updated with amounts circled amounts circled from applicable Public Housing Authority Utility Allowance sheet (not from HUD's Office of Public and Indian Housing).
+For 100-percent USDA Rural Development projects, use the applicable utility allowances from Rural Development.
+PDF 10 Agreement with local public housing authority that the project is accepting tenants from their waitlist PDF 11 CPA Opinion by an independent tax accountant, including the correct tax identification number and legal ownership name (use CHFA's Opinion Template).
+Tax ID number and Entity Name must match the "Applicant Information - Development Team" worksheet in the Excel application PDF 12 Attorney Opinion by independent tax attorney, including the correct tax identification number and legal ownership name (use CHFA's Opinion Template) Tax ID number and Entity Name must match the "Applicant Information - Development Team" worksheet in the Excel application PDF 13 Form C-1, total square footage must match the unit mix and rents and final building profile in the Excel application Excel 14 Certificate of Occupancy and/or Temporary Certificate of Occupancy for every building.
+Certificate of Substantial Completion for rehabilitation projects for acquisition credits, proof of the date the project was placed in service for acquisition purposes (unless previously submitted with the Placed-in-service Application) PDF 15 Building photos identified by address and BIN (unless previously submitted with the Placed-in-service Application) PDF